a16z/jolt/book/src/usage/quickstart.md

 cargo run --release
 ```

-This will compile the guest, perform some required preprocessing, and execute the host code which proves and verifies the 50th fibonacci number.
+This will compile the guest, perform some required preprocessing, and execute the host code which proves and verifies the 50th Fibonacci number.
 This preprocesing is run within the `build_fib` function and adds significant time to running the host, but only needs to be performed once.
 This means that we could use the prove method many times without rerunning `build_fib`.
 In the future we will support caching this across runs of the host.